day8/re-frame/README.md

 ## Overview

 re-frame is a ClojureScript framework for building user interfaces.
-It is has a data-oriented, functional design.
+It has a data-oriented, functional design.

 re-frame has been designed from the ground up to make developers ***very*** productive when building large Single-Page applications.
 That's its promise to you.